dustymabe/dustymabe.com/content/post/2020-01-21/post.md

 Jan 20 20:57:04 localhost systemd[1]: Started issuegen-public-ipv4.service.
 ```

-Now let's take down the instance for the next test:
+Now let's take down the instance for the next test.
+First, disconnect
+from the serial console by pressing `CTRL` + `]` and then destroy the
+machine:

 ```
 [host]$ virsh destroy fcos